 Healthy Slow Cooker Lasagna Soup combines all the flavor of classic lasagna without all the work plus it's a healthy version perfect for meal prep.
 Jump to Recipe keyboard_arrow_down

-This Slow Cooker Lasagna Soup is all the deliciousness that is lasagna but in an easy to make, hearty soup that's made in the crockpot.
+This Crockpot Lasagna Soup is everything you love about lasagna but in an easy to make, hearty soup that's made in the crockpot.
 It's so much easier than traditional lasagna and is the perfect comfort food.
+We also this Skillet Lasagna and Zucchini Lasagna.

-Either way this past week when I found myself really craving lasagna, I turned to the wonders of the internet to see what easier ideas were out there and when I saw slow cooker lasagna soup, I knew that was the one.
+That's why I am obsessed with this Slow Cooker Lasagna Soup.
 Not only does it use one of my favorite kitchen tools, the slow cooker, it's really couldn't be easier to make.
 The most time consuming step is browning the meat, which takes less than 10 minutes.
 From there it is basically a matter of dumping everything in the slow cooker.
 That's it.
 Plus this version is actually pretty light and healthy, not something you often find in lasagna.

 Tips for Making this Slow Cooker Lasagna Soup